RamaAB1/SWE-Group/README.md

 ## Task Distribution
 Based on our last meeting and considering each other's strengths, the following tasks have been assigned:

-- **Tarfah**: Code : Viewing Stored and Expired Items, Generating Notifications , Interacting with the ChatBot and implement user interface design
+- **Tarfah**: *Code*: Viewing Stored and Expired Items, Generating Notifications , Interacting with the ChatBot. *Design*: Implement user interface design.
-- **Zainab**: Code : Extracting ingredients' expiry dates from photos using OpenCV, Managing ingredients based on expiry date and Write: Write report with Maryam
+- **Zainab**: *Code*: Extracting ingredients' expiry dates from photos using OpenCV, Managing ingredients based on expiry date. *Write*: Write report with Maryam.
-- **Maryam**: code: Fetching and suggesting recipes, displaying recipes suggestions, design the user interface and write: Write report with Zainab
+- **Maryam**: *Code*: Fetching and suggesting recipes, displaying recipes suggestions. *Write*: Write report with Zainab. *Design*:Design the user interface.
 - **Rama**: _Task 1, Task 2, Task 3_

 - **Collaborative Task**: